 Scholarships and Financial Aid in Wyoming

-Even with the lowest tuition rates in the nation, many students in Wyoming will need financial assistance in order to attend.
+Even with some of the lowest tuition rates in the nation, many students in Wyoming will need financial assistance in order to attend.
 To receive this assistance, you will need to complete the Free Application for Federal Student Aid (FAFSA).

 The FAFSA can open doors to federal, state and even school-based aid, including low-interest loans.
 It may even be required by the schools to which you apply.
 So it’s important to fill out the application, even if you don’t believe you will qualify for need-based aid.

-You should submit your FAFSA application as early as possible, since much of the aid is awarded on a first come, first served basis.
+You should submit your FAFSA application as early as possible, since much of the aid is awarded on a first-come, first-served basis.
 You can access the application starting on October 1st of the year before you plan to attend college.

 As you fill it out, you will need to include financial information for yourself and your parents (unless you’re considered “independent”).
 The information you provide will determine how much and what type of financial aid is offered to you.